gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 64: April 09, Thursday
+**Today's Progress**: Worked on a carousel feature with feedload items, made the arrow navs functional with transition effect.

 ## Day 63: April 08, Wednesday
 **Today's Progress**: Rearranged elements, loaded and positioned all required feeds, add carousel and slide container, then made the clickTag dynamic.